risk-first/website/Coordination-Risk.md

 For this reason, BTC agents [coordinate](Coordination-Risk) into [mining consortia](https://en.bitcoin.it/wiki/Comparison_of_mining_pools), so they can avoid working on the same tasks at the same time, turning it into a **CI**-type organisation.

-This in itself is a problem, because the whole _point_ of BTC is that it's competitive, and no one entity has control.
+This in itself is a problem because the whole _point_ of BTC is that it's competitive and no one entity has control.
 So, mining pools  tend to stop growing before they reach 50% of the BTC network's processing power.
 Taking control would be [politically disastrous](https://www.reddit.com/r/Bitcoin/comments/5fe9vz/in_the_last_24hrs_three_mining_pools_have_control/) and confidence in the currency (such as there is) would likely be lost.

 ## Communication Is For Coordination

 CAP theory gives us a fundamental limit on how much [Coordination Risk](Coordination-Risk) we can mitigate.
 We've looked at different organisational structures used to manage [Coordination Risk](Coordination-Risk) within teams of people, organisations or living organisms, so it's the case in software.

 At the start of this section, we questioned whether [Coordination Risk](Coordination-Risk) was just another type of [Communication Risk](Communication-Risk).
-However, it should be clear after looking at the examples of competition, cellular life and Vroom and Yetton's Model that this is exactly _backwards_:
+However, it should be clear after looking at the examples of competition, cellular life and Vroom and Yetton's Model that this is exactly _backwards_.

 - Most single-celled life has no need for communication: it simply competes for the available resources.
 If it lacks anything it needs, it dies.
 - There are _no_ lines of communication on the **UI** decision-type.
 It's only when we want to avoid competition, by sharing resources and working towards common goals that we need to communicate.